MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 ### Macros

 Macros are basically code generators.
 Be prepared for larger binaries if you use them.
-Don't forgot that attributes like `#[derive(Debug)]` could generate a lot of code.
+Don't forget that attributes like `#[derive(Debug)]` could generate a lot of code.

 If you need to write your custom macros, try to extract as much code as possible to new functions.

 ### Panics / errors

-The most code behind panics are fortunately removed by `wasm-opt`.
+The most panic-related code is fortunately removed by `wasm-opt`, but not all of them.
 However we can help it:

 Call `expect_throw` and `unwrap_throw` instead of standard `expect` and `unwrap`.
 See [wasm_bindgen::UnwrapThrowExt](https://docs.rs/wasm-bindgen/0.2.74/wasm_bindgen/trait.UnwrapThrowExt.html).